 If your vehicle is still within its manufacturer’s warranty, we would recommend the fitment of Vehicle Specific Wiring.Vehicle Specific Wiring

-Each kit is designed specifically for the vehicle that it is fitted to, and rather than soldering or using 'Scotch Locks' to connect the towbar wiring, which is the case with universal aftermarket wiring, these kits interface with the vehicle systems in the same way as the vehicle manufacturer intended.
+Each kit is designed specifically for the vehicle it is fitted to.
+Rather than soldering or using ‘Scotch Locks’ to connect the towbar wiring, which is the case with universal aftermarket wiring, these kits interface with the vehicle systems in the same way as the vehicle manufacturer intended.

-If your vehicle is less than 3 years old, or is still within its manufacturer’s warranty, you would need vehicle specific wiring to protect that warranty.
-Other towing functions such as Trailer Stability Control that are available on your car would be activated when vehicle specific wiring is fitted.
+If your vehicle is less than three years old or is still within its manufacturer’s warranty, you would need vehicle-specific wiring to protect that warranty.
+Other towing functions such as Trailer Stability Control that are available on your car would be activated when vehicle-specific wiring is fitted.

-With any vehicle specific wiring loom there is a chance your vehicle will need coding.
-All our engineers are equipped with coding machines which they will plug into your car to update the system.
-Most new vehicles have towing functions and without the coding it is possible they won’t work.
-Some functions include de-activating your parking sensors, trailer stability control, and deactivating some safety functions such as lane assist.
+With any vehicle-specific wiring loom, there is a chance your vehicle will need coding.
+All our engineers are equipped with coding machines to plug into your car to update the system.
+Most new vehicles have towing functions, and without the coding, it is possible they won’t work.
+Some functions include deactivating your parking sensors, trailer stability control, and deactivating some safety functions such as lane assist.

-Although this may sound daunting, we have invested heavily into up-to-date coding equipment and all our engineers have been trained in using, which means you will have the whole installation done the right way and saves you from having to take your vehicle to a manufacturer to finish the job.
-There are the minimal occasions where we cannot code a vehicle and you may need to get the dealership to complete this for you.
+Although this may sound daunting, we have invested heavily in up-to-date coding equipment.
+All our engineers have been trained in using it, which means you will have the whole installation done the right way and save you from taking your vehicle to a manufacturer to finish the job.
+There are minimal occasions where we cannot code a vehicle, and you may need to get the dealership to complete this for you.